trikit/trikit/README.md

 1990 2,063    nan    nan    nan    nan    nan    nan    nan    nan    nan
 ```

-`tri` is an instance of `trikit.triangle.CumTriangle`, which also
-inherits from pandas.DataFrame:
+`tri` is an instance of `trikit.triangle.CumTriangle`, which inherits from pandas.DataFrame:

 ```python
 In [6]: type(tri)